OpenRLHF/OpenRLHF/docs/openllama2_tutorial.md

-# OpenLLaMA2 Tutorial
+# OpenRLHF Tutorial
 ## Prepare envs and training
 ### Verified envs
-You can build openllama2 from nvidia docker(recomended) or from conda envs.
+You can build openrlhf from nvidia docker(recomended) or from conda envs.

 * Python: 3.8/3.9/3.10/3.11
 * Torch: 2.0.0/2.0.1